 Undermarketing

 With a strong enough idea under your belt, it’s tempting to believe that business will simply find you and that you don’t need to market yourself.
 Nothing could be further from the truth.
 So many businesses go under because they believe so ardently in their product that they fail to remember marketing is crucial.
 If nobody knows your business exists, then it doesn’t matter how great your product is because nobody will buy it.
-You need to market yourself, and you need to find the right balance between aggressively putting your product out there and knowing when to back off and let the product speak for itself.
+Whether you choose to go digital, work with this company offering printing in Evanston, IL, for example, to create print marketing materials, or use a combination of the two, you need to market yourself, and you need to find the right balance between aggressively putting your product out there and knowing when to back off and let the product speak for itself.
 There is a fine line, and with experience, you’ll understand it.
 Until then, err on the side of caution and market, market, market.

 Lack of communication